How Fibroids Affect Pregnancy?

 Pregnancy After Embolization

 Fibroids can appear in young women who still desire fertility.
 After embolization, young patients who pursue fertility have a very good success rate.
-Almost half of these women who came to the FTC went on to conceive and deliver children, and this corresponds to other studies in the US, Canada and Europe.
+Almost half of these women who came to the Fibroids Treatment Collective went on to conceive and deliver children, and this corresponds to an article in the US National Library of Medicine.

 If You Already Have Fibroids